 Our last tip on avoiding holiday weight gain requires a little more effort, but if you are planning to indulge more than normal, up your exercise routine to account for the additional calories.
 If you are not sure what type of exercise is right for you, there are a lot of informative channels on YouTube.
 You can easily find them through tags created with help from companies like The Marketing Heaven.
 While losing weight is more about what you eat than how much you exercise, adding in more activity in your daily routine can help you maintain your weight.

 Walking is a great way to burn a few extra calories.
 Walking 3.5 miles per hour burns about 149 calories in 30 minutes for a 155 pound person and 178 calories for a 185 pound person.
 So, while you are out holiday shopping, take a few extra laps around the mall to get your walking in for the day.

 Final Thoughts About Avoiding Holiday Weight Gain

 While I spoke a lot about calorie counting, quality is definitely just as important as quantity when dealing with weight management.
 When your body gets the nutrients it needs from high quality food, especially vegetables, fruits, nuts/seeds, legumes, and intact whole grains, you are more likely to consume fewer calories, obtain a healthy weight, and be healthier overall.
-Click here to learn more about the benefits of a plant-based diet makes is easy to avoid holiday weight gain while gaining all the health benefits as well.
+A plant-based diet makes is easy to avoid holiday weight gain while gaining all the health benefits as well.

 - Robinson A, Edwards D, Farquhar W. The Influence of Dietary Salt Beyond Blood Pressure.
 Curr Hypertens Rep. 2019;21(6). doi:10.1007/s11906-019-0948-5